 When an EMS provider is accused of violating a statute or is the subject of a citizen complaint, there needs to be an investigation.
-This is vital for public accountability to the public, identifying significant misconduct, and taking the appropriate action to remove the problem or improved performance.
-Sadly, SCEMSA is not able to perform investigations as it needs to.
-The administrator is the only one experienced and trained in the skill.
-Because of this, even though the investigations are spread out among the team, more oversight by the administrator is required.
+This is vital for public accountability, identifying significant misconduct, and taking the appropriate action to remove the problem or improve performance.
+Currently, SCEMSA is not able to perform investigations as it needs to.
+Investigations are spread out among its team, taking time away from their primary duties.